reportportal/docs/src/md/src/LogDataInReportPortal/SoapUI.md

 #### Installation

-You can download SoapUI agent from [here](<https://github.com/reportportal/agent-java-soapui>).
+You can download the SoapUI agent from [here](<https://github.com/reportportal/agent-java-soapui>).

 **Option 1: Desktop SoapUI**

-SoapUI agent is provided as zip archive.
-Unpack this archive into SoapUI root folder, and **override** conflicted files.
+The SoapUI agent is provided as zip archive.
+To unpack this archive into the SoapUI root folder, and **override** conflicted files.
-And remove the below jars from */lib* directory because old versions:
+To remove the below jars from */lib* directory because old versions:

 -   log4j
 -   guava
     ... and any other found in /lib folder

-To verify that agent is successfully installed start SoapUI and see logs:
+To verify that agent is successfully installed start SoapUI and see the logs:

 [ ![Image](Images/pic_234.jpg) ](Images/pic_234.jpg)

-Now agent is plugged to SoapUI.
+Now that the agent is plugged into the SoapUI.

 **HTTPS**

-For access to servers working via HTTPS protocol - JKS keystore, provided by RP, is required.
+For access to the servers working via HTTPS protocol - The JKS keystore, provided by RP, is required.
-Keystore for access to RP is available [here](#user-profile).
-Please place it under ${SOAPUI-HOME}/bin
+The Keystore to access the RP is available [here](#user-profile).
+Please place it under the ${SOAPUI-HOME}/bin

-**Option 2: via Maven Plugin in external automation**
+**Option 2: Via the Maven Plugin in the external automation**

-Add following repository to your pom.xml.
+Add the following repository to your pom.xml.

 ```xml
      <repository>